Volvo V70: Safety

 Euro NCAP evaluated the S60 (saloon variant of V70) in 2001 awarding it 4 out of 5 stars for adult occupant protection.
 The S60 scored 10 of 16 points in the front test and 16 of 16 in the side test.
 The car received two of two points available in the pole test.
 The S60 received a total of 28 of 37 points and therefore four stars (25–32) in Euro NCAP's evaluation.

 The Insurance Institute for Highway Safety (IIHS) evaluated the Volvo S60 (saloon variant).
 The S60 was granted the IIHS's highest rating of "good" in front and rear tests.
-The S60 was awarded the Institute's second highest rating of "acceptable" in the side test.
+The S60 was awarded the institute's second highest rating of "acceptable" in the side test.
 However, an improvement in the driver dummy's pelvis/leg rating from "marginal" to "acceptable" would yield an overall "good" rating in the side test.

 Third generation (2008–2016)

-On 2 February 2007 Volvo debuted the third generation for model year 2008.
+On 2 February 2007, Volvo debuted the third generation for the 2008 model year.
 Based on the Volvo P3 platform it shared numerous elements as well as general styling with the second generation Volvo S80.
 Compared with its predecessor, rear-seat legroom was increased by 2 cm and a revised tailgate design increased the load area volume by 55 L. The V70 was offered for the first time with four- and six-cylinder engines.
 The high-performance V70R AWD models were discontinued with this third generation, only a mostly cosmetic R-Design package was made available.

-After model year 2011, Volvo discontinued sales of the V70 in North America, instead marketing the FWD variant of the XC70.
+After the 2011 model year, Volvo discontinued sales of the V70 in North America, instead marketing the FWD variant of the XC70.

 The Sensus Infotainment System from the Volvo XC60 was made available in 2011 for the V70 and XC70.

 For 2012 the V70 and XC70 received a minor facelift.
 The front received a redesigned bumper with chrome accents, the Volvo logo on the front grill was enlarged.
 The indicators in the side mirrors were redesigned and changed to LED, and the rear light cluster redesigned.
 New optional alloy wheels and exterior paint options were added.